JiaqiWangplus77/GAPs_dataset_processing/README.md

 ## Generate labels for segmentation
 tiramisu.py
-an initial version to generate png with cls_num.
+It is an initial version for segmentation trial.
+The segmentation is done with small circles. after running all files. the images and the labels are saved in train/, trainannot/, test/, testannot/, val/, valannot/